Setting healthy boundaries: Is that biblical? Or is it modern psychology given a Christian-sounding twist?

 And so I want to challenge you today: In your family, are your actions encouraging others to look more and more like Christ, or are they covering up and enabling others to look more and more unChristlike?
 If you aren’t setting healthy boundaries of responsibility, then it’s quite likely that others will be looking less and less like Christ, rather than more and more like Him.

-That’s the message of To Love, Honor and Vacuum (the book), though it is of this blog, too!
-And if you’ve really struggled with this, I encourage you to check out the book, where I help you see how we can live out God’s design that all of us look more and more like Christ–not that we serve so much so that we give others cover to act poorly.
-And remember–the ebook version is just $2.99 until Sunday!
-So pick it up today.
+That’s the message of To Love, Honor and Vacuum (the book), 9 Thoughts That Can Change Your Marriage, and of this blog, too!
+And if you’ve really struggled with this, I encourage you to check out my books, where I help you see how we can live out God’s design that all of us look more and more like Christ–not that we serve so much so that we give others cover to act poorly.